microsoft/promptpex/docs/src/content/docs/reference/implementation-plan.md

 Your task is to implement the PromptPex framework in your codebase according to the requirement of the user.
 Follow the instructions of the user to choose which language/framework to use, and how to implement the framework in your codebase.

+## IMPORTANT

+When implementing PromptPex, it is very important to reuse the existing prompts as is.
+Do not change the prompts unless you need to adapt the syntax for your template engine.

+We strongly recommend keep the prompts in separate files and load them at runtime, rather than hardcoding them in your codebase.

+Whenever possible, use the original `.prompty` files from the `/src/prompts` directory.

 ## Step 1: Test Generation

 PromptPex is a test generate framework for prompts.
 It is made of a graph of LLM transformations that eventually generate a set of